15joeybloom/TBD/README.md

 ### Other features

 After we implemented aggregation, we ended up with long column names in result sets, like "count(studentid)".
 These were causing our results to display poorly, and the column headers would be offset from the data.
 We found the code in SimpleDB that handles printing the result set and improved its ability to handle longer field names.

+Once we had a solid understanding of how aggregation worked and how to manipulate aggregation queries, we decided to experiment a bit with expanding aggregation options beyond the SQL standard.
+After some fiddling, we settled on a range(fieldname) function that would determine the difference between the maximum and minimum values in a column.

 ### Challenges we ran into